Skip to main content

 - Decision receipts: https://docs.verifiedx.me/concepts/decision-receipts

-Do not use the concept pages to invent API names.
+Use concept pages to understand what VerifiedX does.
+Do not use concept pages to invent API names.
 Use the matching SDK page for exact installation and code.

 Selection rules

-- Use the highest-level native adapter already owning the tool loop, graph, or runtime in this codebase.
+- Use the highest-level native adapter already owning the tool loop, graph, runtime, or MCP boundary.

 - If the codebase uses OpenAI Agents SDK, use the OpenAI Agents SDK adapter, not OpenAI direct.